Dhineshkumarganesan/mykubernetes/README.md

 Rollbacks allow you to easily revert a Deployment to a previous state.
-DNS allows Kubernetes Pods and Servics to be located using domain names Static Pods can be used to run containers on a Node in the absence of a Kubernetes API Server
+DNS allows Kubernetes Pods and Servics to be located using domain names Static Pods can be used to run containers on a Node in the absence of a Kubernetes API Server nodeSelector causes the Pod to run on Nodes with specific labels.
+A DaemonSet would run one replica on each Node. nodeName option allows you to specify which Node the Pod should run on by name.
+When a new Node is added, the DaemonSet will create a replica for that Node.
+A Mirror Pod represents a Static Pod in the Kuberntes API, allowing you to easily view the Static Pod‘s status.
+You can use an init container to pause startup until an external resource becomes available.
+You can use an init container to do startup tasks involving sensitive data outside the main container(s).
+You can use an init container to populate a shared volume with data Onfailure will ensure the container restarts if it fails, but will not be run again once it succeeds NetworkPolicies allow you to control network access to Pods.
+CNI plugins implement the Kubernetes Network Model in various ways.
+When no CNI plugin is installed, Nodes will remain in the NotReady state.
+Network communication between Pods is transparent, regardless of which Node(s) they are running on Ingresses expose external access to Services while providing additional features.
+Services provide an abstract communication layer for sets of Pods.
+Endpoints are the underlying entities (such as Pods) that a Service routes traffic to.
+Every Service is automatically assigned a domain name.
+Service domain names can be used by Pods.
+NodePort Services use a port on each Node to expose the Service externally. my-service.default.svc.cluster.local
+This is the correct fully-qualified domain name for the Service. my-service
+This is the short form of the domain name for the Service, which you can use because the Pod is in the same Namespace as the Service.
+An Ingress routes traffic to entities known as **backends** **ClusterIP** Services expose Pods to other Pods within the cluster.
+Container file system data is lost when the container is removed.
+The volume type determines the underlying storage mechanism that is used to store the data. emptyDir volume type is great for sharing data between containers, and is automatically cleaned up if the Pod is deleted.
+This command displays object status in a human-readable way. kubectl provides a command-line interface to the Kubernetes API etcdctl is the command-line tool for Etcd.
+An HA setup for Kubernetes involved **multiple control plane node**s. kubectl drain is used to **take a node down** for **maintenance**.
+**kubeadm upgrade apply** command will upgrade the control plane. kubectl add node will allow Pods to be scheduled on a previously-drained Node Etcd is the Backend data store or Kubernetes.
+**External etcd**or managing Etcd separately from other control plane components, is one option for an HA setup.
+**Stacked etcd**or managing Etcd alongside other control plane components, is one option for an HA setup.
+**kubeadm** includes functionality to help you upgrade Kubernetes clusters.
+Minikube allows you to easily create single-node clusters. kubeadm allows you to build Kubernetes clusters.
+A RoleBinding binds a Role to a subject, but only within a particular Namespace.
+--dry-run=client flag will validate the object, but will not actually create it.
+A ServiceAccount allows Pods to access the Kubernetes API. kubectl top command displays resource usage data.
+A ClusterRole defines a set of permission, and resides outside any Namespace.
+K8S The 8 stands for the 8 letters between K and S.
+Metrics Server tool collects data about resource usage by each container/Pod RBAC can be used to manage ServiceAccount permissions --dry-run=client flag will validate the object, but will not actually create it. kubectl get,  --selector flag allows you to filter results by label --record flag saves the command as an annotation on the affected object Containers within a Pod can communicate on any port.
+Containers within a Pod can share volumes.